vdrvergara/che-jupyter-editor/doc/Developer-Guide.md

 Current repository has the following structure described below:

-- `config` – contains configuration files for necessary tools and packages needed for the image build:
-  - `etc/default/jetbrains` – contains xml-based files with preliminary configuration, such as default project path or terminal specific preferences.
-Needed for all types of JetBrains products.
-In resulting image these configuration files move to `${<PRODUCT_NAME>_PROPERTIES}/config/options` folder.
-  - `etc/tigervnc` – contains configuration files needed for vnc-related tools.
   - `etc/supervisord.conf` – configuration file needed for container supervisor.
 Entrypoint for the third-party scripts and tools that has to be run in container.
 - `devfiles` – sample devfile that from which a workspace can be created:
   - `meta.yaml` – is the Che Editor descriptor, that is used to instruct Che that workspace component is treated as Che Editor.